 Andrew P. Morriss

-Andrew P. Morriss is a Professor at the Bush School of Government and Public Service and the School of Law at Texas A&M University.
+Andrew P. Morriss is the Dean of the School of Innovation, Vice President for Entrepreneurship and Economic Development, Professor at the Bush School of Government and Public Service, and professor at the School of Law at Texas A&M University.
 Morriss is the author or coauthor of more than 50 scholarly articles, books, and book chapters.

 Morriss earned his A.B. from Princeton University and a M.A. in Public Affairs and a J.D. from the University of Texas at Austin.
 He received a Ph.D. in economics from the Massachusetts Institute of Technology.
 After law school, Morriss clerked for U.S. District Judge Harold Barefoot Sanders, Jr. in the Northern District of Texas and worked for two years at Texas Rural Legal Aid in Hereford and Plainview, Texas.